-A fitness center brand wanted to ensure it was in the best position to compete in a very fragmented and competitive marketplace.
-One of their primary objectives for the year was to shore up their base offering, but they needed help figuring out not only how it should be priced, but what should be included in it to optimize interest, revenue, and profits.
+A fitness center brand wanted to position itself to compete in a fragmented and competitive marketplace.
+One of their primary objectives for the year was to shore up their base offering, but they needed help figuring out how to price it and what to include in order to optimize interest, revenue, and profits.
 Further, the gym wanted to maintain its identity and avoid alienating current members or growing too quickly.

-The sample included both current gym goers (members and competitive members) and gym intenders (not members but likely to join a gym).
-They were presented with several screens that included different combinations of features for our client’s gym (with different price levels), as well as static existing membership offers for the primary competitors.
-On each screen, they either selected from one of four membership options, or they could select none of the options.
+Respondents were presented with several screens that included different combinations of features for our client’s gym (with different price levels), along with static existing membership offers for the primary competitors.
+On each screen, respondents either selected from one of four membership options, or selected none of the options.

-- Determining which features have the biggest impact on interest
+- Features with the greatest impact on interest

-- Price sensitivity for features where we tested different price points (including an assessment of revenue and profit)
+- Price sensitivity for features where different price points were tested (including an assessment of revenue and profit)

 - Assessment of add-ons

-Our client was also provided with a robust Excel-based simulator tool that allowed them to see how different combinations of membership features impact not only interest, but also revenue and profit.
-This was instrumental in our client understanding where making changes provided better potential vs. the current base membership offering.
+Following the analysis, we provided our client with a robust Excel-based simulator tool that allowed them to test how different combinations of membership features impacted consumer interest, revenue, and profit.
+The tool was instrumental in helping the client understand which levers to pull in designing the most attractive and profitable offering.

 An Excel-Based Simulator Creates a Fast, Easy Way to Evaluate Optimal Membership